jkphl/generator-clearphp/doc/CLEAR-ARCHITECTURE.md

 #### Tests

 The *Tests* sector holds all resources required for [testing your application] on various levels.
 In general, tests are nothing more than highly specialized clients of your application and must be granted full access to your ③ client and ② application layers.
-Test resources may be accessed by external agencies (e.g. by extension) and typically consist of:
+Test resources may also be accessed by external agencies (e.g. by extension) and typically consist of:

 * Unit, integration, interface or acceptance test cases
 * Test fixtures